 What is Thrift Savings Plan (TSP)

-A thrift savings plan (TSP) is a kind of retirement investment program open just to federal employees and members of the uniformed services, including the Ready Reserve.
-It is a defined-contribution plan that provides federal employees a lot of the same benefits that are available to employees in the private sector.
+A thrift savings plan (TSP) is a type of retirement investment program open only to federal employees and members of the uniformed services, including the Ready Reserve.
+It is a defined-contribution plan that provides federal employees many of the same benefits that are offered to workers in the private sector.
 A TSP closely resembles a 401(k) plan.

 How a TSP Works

 TSP benefits can consist of automatic payroll contributions as well as agency matching contributions.

 Individuals can choose to make tax-deferred contributions into a traditional TSP, which means the money that flows into the account will not be taxed until it is withdrawn.
 They can also choose to invest in a Roth TSP.
 This choice allows employees to make after-tax contributions to their plans so that they’ll owe nothing in taxes when they withdraw the money after retiring.

 Employees new to federal employment can roll over 401( k) and individual retirement account (IRA) assets into a TSP– and vice versa if they move to the private sector.

 The TSP offers a choice of six funds in which to invest: